-The American Medical Association badly needed to grow its membership.
+The American Medical Association badly needed to improve member growth.
 Like many associations, the profession was growing, but the membership was flat.
 Fewer members meant weaker revenue.
 Smaller market share meant less relevance and influence with which to pursue their mission.

 They called it “The Cliff.”
 Physicians would drop their AMA membership after medical school and disappear –as if they fell off a cliff.
 An aging membership with no new young members is a concerning trend.

 Their affinity products and discounts were not competitive and unpopular with members.
 And their subsidiary insurance agency, AMA Insurance, was also underperforming, which put even more pressure on AMA’s revenue.